 - 15-18 hours in concentration area in any discipline to be approved by your academic advisor.
-Online students may take concentrations in Business, Business Administration and Leadership, History, or Sociology. - 34-37 hours of the liberal arts core curriculum requirements. - At least 30 hours must be completed at Anderson University. - Students must complete 60 hours and also meet other graduation requirements as listed in this catalog
+Online students may take concentrations in Business, Business Administration and Leadership, History, or Sociology. - At least 30 hours of the liberal arts core curriculum requirements from the following categories: ENGL 1100 or 1100, ENGL 1120, COMM 1000, Quantitative Reasoning, BIBL 2000, Personal Wellness, Scientific Ways of Knowing, Civic Ways of Knowing, Aesthetic Ways of Knowing, and Social and Behavioral Ways of Knowing - At least 30 hours must be completed at Anderson University. - Students must complete 60 hours and also meet other graduation requirements as listed in this catalog.